plinss/acmebot/README.rst

 Error and warning output will be sent to stderr and cannot be supressed.

-The output can be colorized by type by adding the ``--color`` option.
+The output can be colorized by type by adding the ``--color`` option, or colorized output can be suppressed via the ``--no-color`` option.

 Private Key Rollover